Debt settlement firm pleads guilty in first CFPB referral

-NEW YORK A debt settlement company and its operator on Tuesday pleaded guilty in New York to conspiracy charges of mail and wire fraud, capping the first criminal case referred to U.S. prosecutors by the Consumer Financial Protection Bureau.
+NEW YORK, April 8 A debt settlement company and its operator on Tuesday pleaded guilty in New York to conspiracy charges of mail and wire fraud, capping the first criminal case referred to U.S. prosecutors by the Consumer Financial Protection Bureau.

 Michael Levitis and his company, Mission Settlement Agency, entered the guilty pleas in Manhattan federal court, less than a year after prosecutors announced charges over a scheme that they said victimized more than 1,200 people across the country from 2009 to 2013.